The sound of the wind

 Wind noise through door seals

-• Resulting gap differences are compensated by flexible door seals (when door seals are intact).
+• The resulting differences in clearance are compensated for by means of flexible door seals (when the door seals are not damaged).

 Pos.Spare Part NoName